19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (3) Decisions shall be taken on a simple majority of votes and the chairman shall have no casting vote.

-(4) Minutes of committee meetings shall be recorded by the secretary in the minute book and shall include —
+(4) Minutes of every meeting of the committee of management must be recorded by the secretary in the minute book within 60 days after the date on which the meeting is held, and shall include —

 (a) the number and names of those present;

 (b) the name of the chairman of the meeting; and

 (c) a brief record of business done and decisions taken including whether each decision was taken unanimously or by a majority.

+[Act 3 of 2018 wef 10/04/2018]

 ### Liability of members of committee of management of society